Spicy Skinny Margarita

 Notes

-Use a jalapeño for a spicy skinny margarita that’s just a little spicy.
-Or make this spicy skinny margarita even spicier by using hotter peppers.
+Use jalapeño to make a cocktail that’s just a little spicy.
+Or make this skinny spicy margarita even spicier by using hotter peppers.

 Nutrition